Eggshell isolated it, an ivory wall. Egg whites pulsed with its subtle heartbeat. The sunny yolk warmed its joints.

 “Where’s Faith?”
 Dan crossed his legs and covered his eyes.
 “I won’t look until I hear her voice.”

 “Oh, hush, Jones.
 I’ll return her soul but her Eternity Card remains in my box.”
 He chose Faith’s egg from the wall.
-“If she returns I’ll not hesitate to reclaim her.”
+“If she returns I’ll not hesitate to reclaim her.
+At the end of time, she’s mine.”

 Anihilato faced the bird and closed five eyes to match its gaze.
 “Begone!”